ragibson/MedUCate/Networking/README.md

 You must set the game up in the Unity editor for your own multiplayer subscription (20 concurrent users / 10 concurrent games for free).

 Alternatively, install Unity's matchmaking utilities on the server (for "unlimited" concurrent users) and update the Network Manager's "Matchmaker Host" in the Unity editor.

+<a name = "Debug"></a>
+## Debugging

+If something goes wrong on the server, the following commands may help.

+    # Will restart the web server (for the website)
+    sudo /etc/init.d/apache2 restart
+    # OR
+    sudo service apache2 restart

+    # Will restart the mysql server (for the leaderboard)
+    sudo /etc/init.d/mysql restart
+    # OR
+    sudo service mysql restart